Please click on the following links to learn more about our training program.

 In addition, to support you in accessing and developing your therapist Self, we ask interns and trainees to be abstinent from all recreational drug use, abuse of alcohol or prescription drugs, or any other addictive-compulsive behaviors for a minimum of one year before beginning our Training Program.
 We have found that this supports the development of a mindful and receptive Therapist presence.

 Our orientation is wholistic, effective, and empowering to the client and therapist.
-Our work has evolved from six primary influences:
+Our work has evolved from seven primary influences:

 We offer different levels of training and provide different time lengths of training according to the categories below: